nwg/racket-wiki/SoC-Ideas-2012.md

 ### Compiler from Redex patterns to `racket/match` ###
 * Summary: [Redex](http://docs.racket-lang.org/redex/index.html) is a domain-specific language for designing programming language semantics.
 This project entails building a compiler from Redex's pattern language (used to describe terms and expressions) to the pattern language used by `racket/match`.
-* Benefits: More efficient pattern matching for Redex, maybe extensibility.
+* Benefits: More efficient pattern matching for Redex, which is used by the core dev team and other community members.
 * Requirements: Experience with functional programming, especially pattern matching.
 Ideally some experience with PL semantics.
 * Possible mentors: Robby Findler
 * Other: For more information about Redex, look at the [reference manual](http://docs.racket-lang.org/redex/index.html) and the [Semantics Engineering with PLT Redex](http://redex.racket-lang.org/) website.